adsabs/adsabs.github.io/help/search/_posts/2015-02-09-search-syntax.md

 year:2000-2005                       | search for publications written between 2000 and 2005 (inclusive)
 full:"gravitational waves"           | search for papers containing the phrase "gravitational waves" anywhere in the full-text bibstem:ApJ                          | select papers published in a particular publication

+The rest of this page goes over the search syntax and fields indexed in our database.

 ### Combining Search Terms to Make a Compound Query